 2. NEO – Get NEO

 The NEO coin is often referred to as the Chinese Ethereum.
-The reason for this, is the similarity to Ethereum.
-NEO is the first decentralized, open source Cryptocurrency and Blockchain platform that was introduced in China.
-For every NEO you hold you get payed dividends in form of Gas.
+The reason for this is the similarity to Ethereum.
+NEO is the first decentralized, open-source Cryptocurrency and Blockchain platform that was introduced in China.
+For every NEO you hold you get paid dividends in the form of Gas.
 The more people use the NEO platform, increases the GAS payout for every NEO holder.

 You can Buy NEO on KuCoin and hold it in their wallet as well, you will get the GAS reward on a daily basis.
 Pretty neat, isn´t it?